fleetdm/fleet/handbook/product/README.md

 - **Schedule**: the bug should be prioritized in the next sprint if there's engineering capacity for it.
 - **De-prioritized**: the issue will be closed and the necessary subsequent steps will be initiated.
 This might include updating documentation and informing the community.

-The Head of Product Design meets with the Head of Product Development to discuss and finalize the outcomes for the churned bugs.
+The Head of Product Design meets with the Director of Product Development to discuss and finalize the outcomes for the churned bugs.

-After aligning with the Head of Product Development on the outcomes, The Head of Product Design will clean up churned bugs.
+After aligning with the Director of Product Development on the outcomes, The Head of Product Design will clean up churned bugs.
 Below are the steps for each category:
 - **Schedule**: Remove the `:product` label, move the bug ticket to the 'Sprint backlog' column on the bug board, and assign it to the appropriate group's Engineering Manager so that it can be prioritized into the sprint backlog.
 - **De-prioritized**: The Head of Product Design should close the issue and, as the DRI, ensure all follow-up actions are finalized.